 Presented to alumni who have demonstrated outstanding lifetime professional achievement.

 Since graduating from the Crane School of Music, Burt Mason ’97 has made a profound impact on the music performance world and in the lives of underserved students and communities.
 Burt is currently the principal trombonist with the Chamber Orchestra of New York and also performs with the Metropolitan Opera Orchestra and New York Philharmonic.
 Burt serves as a faculty member or lecturer at several renowned conservatories and universities, including Julliard and Rutger’s University.

 Presented to alumni who have demonstrated outstanding professional achievement in their first decade as SUNY Potsdam graduates.

-Presented by the Julia E. Crane Alumni Association to alumni in public school music education who demonstrate exemplary service in music education.
+Presented to alumni in public school music education who demonstrate exemplary service in music education.

 A respected conductor, established pedagogue and outstanding horn player, Marjorie Hawthorne ’92 has served the music department of Oneida City Schools since 2001.
 She created a Music Educator Day in Oneida and strives to provide opportunities for other music educators to learn and grow.
 Under her leadership as executive director, The Central Winds, an ensemble of music educators, has performed and recorded music throughout the United States.

 Presented to alumni who have made significant contributions to the field of professional education or related disciplines.

 As the District Superintendent and Chief Executive Officer of the St. Lawrence-Lewis BOCES, Thomas Burns ’92 is committed to improving the academic outcomes for the youth of the North Country.
 Over three decades as an educator and administrator, Tom has consistently demonstrated a profound advocacy for area students, educators and communities, approaching his leadership roles with vision, conviction, dignity and respect.